exwm/yt_clipper/readme.md

 - **Ctrl+Shift+Drag:** Center-out resize/draw of crop.
 - **Ctrl+Shift+Drag:** Horizontally-fixed (Y-only) drag of crop.
 - **Ctrl+Alt+Drag:** Vertically-fixed (X-only) drag of crop.
+- **Mousewheel during pan-drag:** Scale the crop around its center — wheel up to zoom in, wheel down to zoom out.
+The crop's geometric center stays fixed; edges expand or contract uniformly.
+Combine with pan motion to simultaneously zoom and reframe in one continuous gesture.
+In **pan-only** mode the new size propagates to every crop point; in **zoompan** mode only the dragged point changes size.

   ![yt_clipper_crop_preview.png](https://raw.githubusercontent.com/exwm/yt_clipper/master/assets/image/yt_clipper_crop_preview.png)